doughgle/get-interactive-helm/README.md

 >
 > Chocolatey is a Package Manager for Windows.

-A **Package Manager** knows how to install, configure, upgrade, verify and uninstall packages and their dependencies.
+A **Package Manager** knows how to find, install, configure, upgrade, verify and uninstall packages (and their dependencies).

+A Package Manager can search repositories to find packages.

+A Helm **Repository** (or repo) is a place to store and search for versioned charts.
+Its an indexed filesystem of .tgz archives.

 ###### Comparison of Package Managers
 Package Manager | Package Type | File Type